-This classification refers to lands owned by Park Township.
+This classification refers to lands intended for public or quasi-public use and are generally owned by either governmental entities or non-profit organizations.
 These areas vary in size based on land needs and are located throughout the Township.

 NHP: Neighborhood Heritage Preservation